Yellow RIbbon Policies and Procedures

 Undergraduate and graduate students who have been declared by the Department of Veteran Affairs as 100% eligible for the Post 9/11 GI Bill (Chapter 33) benefit are eligible to receive the Yellow Ribbon contribution.
 Under the effective 2015-2016 Yellow Ribbon agreement, Belmont University will offer the fifty percent (50%) waiver to an unlimited number of eligible undergraduate and graduate students.
 The following terms and conditions apply to receive the benefit:

 • Any financial aid designated for tuition and fees charges only is first applied to the student account, which may reduce the amount of the Yellow Ribbon benefit.

 • After applying the Post 9/11 GI Bill benefit, a fifty percent (50%) waiver of unmet tuition and fees is applied to the account not to exceed the Yellow Ribbon maximum annual contribution published by academic program.
 The amount of the benefit varies according to the cost of the academic program.

-• Students must complete a Belmont University Yellow Ribbon election form each academic year to accept their benefit.
+• Students must complete a Belmont University Yellow Ribbon election form to accept their benefit.

 • New undergraduate and graduate students must submit the Yellow Ribbon election form before the following deadlines: